Madahva/Madahva/README.md

 I have also gained experience working on agile development teams and collaborating with designers and project managers to deliver successful projects.

-While I may not have professional experience as a web developer, I am confident in my ability to learn and adapt quickly to new technologies and contribute to a team's success.
+I am confident in my ability to learn and adapt quickly to new technologies and contribute to a team's success.
 I am excited to continue growing my skills and making a significant impact as a full-stack web developer.

 </p>